annytab/a-webshop-client-api/README.md

 This client API is available as a NuGet package: <a href="https://www.nuget.org/packages/AnnytabWebshopClientAPI/">a-webshop-client-api (NuGet Gallery)</a>

 <b>A quick start guide</b><br />
 Create an administrator in a-webshop with a API role, there is three different roles (API Full Trust, API Medium Trust, API Minimal Trust).
+The namespace for the classes in the API is Annytab.WebshopClientAPI.

 <i>Example: Add a campaign</i>
 <pre>